laminba2003/blog/content/post/watching-files-with-java-nio.md

 {{< / highlight >}}

-This is the console output
+This is the console output:

 {{< highlight plain>}}
 Event kind : ENTRY_CREATE - File : file.txt